-1. Correct approach to the bank, exit kayak while maintaining balance and control of the boat.
-Exit without damaging the kayak or the bank.
+1. Correct approach to landing spot, exit kayak while maintaining control of the boat.
+Exit without damaging the kayak, paddle or the environment.

 Securing

 1. The candidate must understand the concept of securing boats at the end of the session, either by tying down or putting onto purpose-made racks, using ropes with a secure knot.